 Click-and-collect is projected to finish the year up 60 percent, far above any expectations before the year began.
 And eCommerce spending is up in almost every category across the board (with the exception of a few, like luggage).

-Here are seven New Year’s resolutions eCommerce brands should make to grow their market share, increase their sales, and continue to thrive in 2021 and beyond.
+Here are seven New Year’s resolutions eCommerce brands should make to grow their market share, increase their sales, and continue to thrive in the new year and beyond.

 1. Collect more email addresses